 Service before self

 Everybody knows how the thing with the birds and the bees works, right?
 As well as the bees and the flowering plants?
-In short: Bee travels to the flower, sips nectar, takes it home to the hive and makes honey.
-So, the bee really is a migrating worker who goes in search of a good job and takes the paycheque back home.
+In short: A bee travels to the flower, sips nectar, takes it home to the hive and makes honey.
+So, the bee is a migrating worker who goes in search of a good job and takes the paycheque back home.
 Of course that’s not all there is to it.
 In moving about, the bee takes pollen to another flower and fertilises it.
 The fertilised flower grows a fruit.
-And the bee makes yummy honey with the nectar.
-We like fruit, we like honey, we like to look at flowers – So really, the migrating bee has been quite good news for the honey and fruit economy.
-Isn’t it nice that flowers are gracious and don’t ask a lot of questions where the bees come from…
+The bee makes yummy honey with the nectar.
+We like fruit, we like honey, and we like to look at flowers – so really, the migrating bee has been quite good news for the honey and fruit economy.

 Make friends with another species

-Sometimes life throws you together with folks that are a bit different from yourself.
-And if you keep an open mind, you might find out how much fun they are!
+Sometimes life throws you together with folks who are a bit different from yourself, and if you keep an open mind, you might find out how much fun they are!
 At Care for Wild Africa Rhino Sanctuary, goats and rhinos happily share an enclosure.
-The “rhino-goat” alliances goes way back to two of Care for Wild’s earliest residents.
+The “rhino-goat” alliance goes way back to two of Care for Wild’s earliest residents.